 There could not be a more perfect ankle boot for London then these.
 Ta da!
 Introducing the rain ankle boot from Everlane.
 Besides keeping your feet dry, these simple, comfortable and packable boots can be worn on your feet all day long!
 Note: these are made to be worn in your usual size with thick winter socks.
 Otherwise, size down.
 Half-sizes, size down from your usual size.

-A cashmere sweater is an obvious choice and my go-to for one is always Everlane but I recently came across this style on their website and it screamed London to me.
+A cable knit sweater is an obvious choice and my go-to for one is always Everlane but I recently came across this style on H&M’s website and it screamed London to me.
 The neutral color makes it perfect for pairing with anything!

 There is hardly a destination that doesn’t call for a great pair of denim and I prefer a clean, non distressed pair for London .
 The skinny fit is easy to pair with just about any shoe style.

 There is something about a blazer that ties together a look perfectly.
 Throw it on with your jeans, a pair of slim pants or over a dress and it instantly adds a touch of classic chic.
 A blazer, cashmere scarf, denim and sneakers is one of my favorite everyday looks!